wliuseis/md5dir/README.md

 # md5dir
-A script to generate MD5 checksums of all the files in a directory
+A Perl script to generate MD5 checksums of all the files in a directory

 ## Usage
 perl md5dir.pl DIRECTORY